-This Level 5 programme (NZQA approved) is the pathway for those interested in becoming a SPELD NZ Teacher.
-It is also open to others who wish to extend their knowledge and expertise in teaching, or learning about, people with specific learning disabilities (SLD).
+- This NZQA-approved, Level 5 programme is for those who wish to extend their knowledge and expertise in teaching people with specific learning disabilities (SLD);

 “The most informative and positive experience I have ever had in my teaching career of 15 years.”

 The programme requires 600 hours’ participation/study activity between February and November.
 We recommend allocating (on average) 16 hours per week to complete the programme.